Diary (2022 film): Production

+The film began production in September 2019 and ended in early 2020.

 Music

-The film score and soundtrack album composed by Ron Ethan Yohann.The music rights were acquired by Hariharan Audio.
+The soundtrack was composed by Ron Ethan Yohann.
+The music rights were acquired by Hariharan Audio.

 Release

 The film initially scheduled to release in theatres on 11 August 2022, but got postponed to 26 August 2022.
-On 19 August 2022, the film was given a "U/A" certificate by Central Board of Film Certification.

 Home media

-The post-theatrical streaming rights of the film was bought by Aha and the satellite rights of the film was bought by Kalaignar TV.
-The film was digitally released on 23 September via Aha.
+The film began streaming from 23 September on Aha.

 Reception

-Diary received highly positive reviews.
 Logesh Balachandran of The Times of India who gave 3 stars out of 5 stars after reviewing the film stated that, "Diary is an interesting read with engaging chapters, though we wish to skip certain pages".
 Navein Darshan of Cinema Express who gave 3 stars out of 5 stars after reviewing the film stated that, "Given the enjoyable blend of genres in this film though and the chaos within, a better title might have been another household item… Mixie".